-6. The staff recommends that the Commission find that issuance of the lease is exempt from the requirements of CEQA as a categorically exempt project.
+5. The staff recommends that the Commission find that this activity is exempt from the requirements of the California Environmental Quality Act (CEQA) as a categorically exempt project.
 The project is exempt under Class 1, Existing Facilities; California Code of Regulations, Title 2, section 2905, subdivision (a)(2).